 Tuition fees vary considerably depending on your chosen business school's reputation and facilities.
-Tuition fees can fall anywhere between £6,000 at the University of Wales Trinity St David to £75,100 at the London Business School (LBS).
+They can fall anywhere between £7,500 at University of Wales Trinity St David to £87,900 at London Business School (LBS).
 Find out more about how much an MBA costs.
-Of course, there are also living expenses to take into account as well.
+Of course, there are also living expenses to consider as well.

-Some students may be fortunate enough to be able to use savings to self-fund their studies, but otherwise there are several alternative sources of finance on offer.
+Some students may be able to use savings or rely on help from family members to self-fund their studies, alternatively there are several other sources of finance.

 Part-time study while working

-If you have a job that you love, part-time study means that you won't have to leave it, you'll earn a salary while you study and will be able to manage any family commitments you may have.
-However, the MBA can take longer to complete and it can be difficult to give your full attention to the course.
+If you have a job that you love, part-time study means that you won't have to leave it, you'll earn a salary while you study and you'll be able to manage any family commitments you may have.
+However, the MBA will take longer to complete and it can be difficult to give your full attention to the course.

-Government-backed loans worth up to £10,280 are available to help pay for full- or part-time postgraduate study.
+Government-backed loans worth up to £11,222 (for courses starting on or after 1 August 2020) are available to help pay for full or part-time postgraduate study.
 This will not be enough to cover tuition fees for many MBA courses, but can make a significant contribution, especially if combined with other funding methods.
 These loans are similar to student loans offered at undergraduate level.

 The details of who is eligible and the repayment terms are complex and vary depending on which part of the UK you are from.
 Find out more about postgraduate loans in England and Wales, postgraduate loans in Northern Ireland and postgraduate loans in Scotland.